The Chinese American Communities

 Written by William Gow (PDF)

 In 1931 in the midst of the Great Depression, plans were finalized to build Union Station on the site of the original Los Angeles Chinatown.
-Over the next few years, Old Chinatown, as the community was known, was slowly demolished, and thousands of residents were forced to look for housing elsewhere.
-Barred from living or buying property in many parts of the city by restrictive housing covenants, the former residents of Chinatown had few options.
-Despite these limitations, over the next 15 years, Chinese Americans began to reshape the landscape of their community in Southern California, building new communities and revitalizing older ones.
-When all was said and done, the Chinese American community of 1945 would have little resemblance to the community that existed in 1930.
+Over the next few years, Old Chinatown was slowly demolished, and thousands of residents were forced to look for housing elsewhere.
+Barred from living or buying property in many parts of the city by restrictive housing covenants, the former residents of old Chinatown had limited options.